jlw-m/course_ee693e_2021_fall/week_10/02_rostami.md

 One advantage of H2H is that it protects from attackers by providing touch-to-access security.
 H2H provides protocols for different scenarios (i.g. when a patient ECG signal goes flat).
 A disadvantage of this proposal is the limitation of having touch-to-access between the programmer and the IMD.

 ### Implementation
+H2H was implemented into an IMD prototype consisting of three boards which can be seen from Figure 6.
+The ARM board was chosen to be the Leopard Gecko EFM-32 microcontroller (EFM32LG-DK3650) with a 32-bit ARM Cortex-M3 processor.
+This board communicates with the ECG analog front end (TI ADS1298) and the wireless board (TI CC430F5137).
+It has convenient power debugging tools and can extract the ECG features and communicate with the Programmer using TLS all while having a good power consumption profile.

+TLS is used to establish the secure channel implementation between the Programmer and H2H.
+It is designed to provide an encrypted and authenticated channel between the two parties, usually comparing the Programmer certificate to PKI.
+However, the authors chose to forgo that for the ECG PV comparison which is more forgiving to the noise typical in ECG signals.
+RSA encryption for key exchange is chosen since it is the fastest exchange option for TLS in this application which has a small public exponent of 216 + 1.
+The RSA follows the NIST key length recommendation of modulus and message length set to 2048 bits and is also MISRA-C standard compliant.

+A NIST-recommended pseudo-random number generator or PRNG is used to allow certain actions such as RSA ciphertext padding and key generation and commitment.
+The initial random seed is generated offline and stored in the IMD’s non-volatile memory.
+As for ECG parameter extraction, the prototype annotates the ECG R-peaks by using an open source algorithm called WQRS to apply a simple length transformation to the ECG waveform.

 ### Experimentation